Companion Care Outcomes in Englishtown, NJ

 - More freedom to travel for work or take a weekend away

-- Calmer during busy summer evenings, knowing someone is there to check in
+- Calmer during busy evenings, knowing someone is there to check in

 Our roots in MS care are personal.
-Stephanie’s experience with her father and her decision to open our first Comfort Keepers location grew from a desire to protect other families from feeling so alone.
-That same heart shows up in the way we support veterans and their spouses, both through companion care and through help with understanding possible VA supports.
-We also offer employment opportunities for veterans and military spouses, living out our promise of “Serving others who served us.”
+Stephanie's experience with her father, along with her own diagnosis, helped shape the first Comfort Keepers location in Hamilton, NJ, in 2005 and continues to guide how we care for families today.
+That same heart shows up in the way we support Veterans and their spouses, both through companion care and through assistance navigating possible VA benefits.
+We are proud to live out our promise of "Serving others who served us" through caregiving services, employment opportunities for Veterans and military spouses, and support that honors military service with dignity and respect.

 Community, Legacy, and the Heart of Companion Care